 Me: He’s probably in agony; he broke his collarbone when they were making this episode.
 The drugs probably haven’t kicked in yet.

 Sue: The poor thing.

-Me: Oh, believe me, they have.
+Me: Oh, believe me, Sue, they have.

 Sue: This is a bit grim, isn’t it?

 Sue: I still don’t like the Sontaran’s sidekick.
-I guess he must have come flat-packed in the ship?
-I bet it must have taken him ages to assemble it.
-It looks like a cross between the Martians from ‘War of the Worlds’ and the robots from the Smash potato adverts.
+I guess it must have come flat-packed with the ship.
+I bet it took him ages to assemble it.
+It looks like a cross between the Martians from The War of the Worlds and the robots from the Smash potato adverts.

-We learn that a massive invasion fleet is waiting for Styre to file his report.
+A Sontaran invasion fleet is waiting for Styre to file his report.

 Sue: He desperately needs a poo.

 Styre exits his ship, doubled-up in agony.
 And then he slumps against some rocks and slowly deflates.